Quinolinic acid: History

 In 1949 L. Henderson was one of the earliest to describe quinolinic acid.
 Lapin followed up this research by demonstrating that quinolinic acid could induce convulsions when injected into mice brain ventricles.
 However, it was not until 1981 that Stone and Perkins showed that quinolinic acid activates the N-methyl-d-aspartate receptor (NMDAR).
 After this, Schwarcz demonstrated that elevated quinolinic acid levels could lead to axonal neurodegeneration.

 Synthesis

 One of the earliest reported syntheses of this quinolinic acid was by Zdenko Hans Skraup, who found that methyl-substituted quinolines could be oxidized to quinolinic acid by potassium permanganate.

 This compound is commercially available.
 It is generally obtained by the oxidation of quinoline.
 Oxidants such as ozone, hydrogen peroxide, and potassium permanganate have been used.
 Electrolysis is able to perform the transformation as well.

 Quinolinic acid may undergo further decarboxylation to nicotinic acid (a precursor to niacin):

 Biosynthesis

 From aspartate

-Oxidation of aspartate by the enzyme aspartate oxidase gives iminosuccinate, containing the two carboxylic acid groups that are found in quinolinic acid.
-Condensation of iminosuccinate with glyceraldehyde-3-phosphate, mediated by quinolinate synthase, affords quinolinic acid.
+Oxidation of aspartate by the enzyme L-aspartate oxidase gives iminosuccinic acid, containing the two carboxylic acid groups that are found in quinolinic acid.
+Condensation of iminosuccinic acid with dihydroxyacetone phosphate, mediated by quinolinate synthase, affords quinolinic acid.